How to Visit the Mayan Ruins of Kuluba, a Hidden Treasure

 Kuluba means “water from the Kulu wild dog.”

-The Mayan architectural style of Kuluba Ruins
+The Mayan architectural style of the Kuluba Ruins

-Various architectural styles are seen in the Kuluba ruins such as Rio Bec, Chenes, and Puuc styles.
+Various architectural styles are seen in the Kuluba ruins, such as Rio Bec, Chenes, and Puuc styles.
 Also the Mayan-Toltec style is characteristic of the Itzaés of Chichén Itzá.

 KULUBA RUINS EXPLORATION HISTORY

 Until that date, there is nothing written about Kuluba.
-In 1980 the first interventions were carried out by the rescue brigade of the Southeast Regional Center of the INAH (today the INAH Yucatan Center).
+In 1980, the first interventions were carried out by the rescue brigade of the Southeast Regional Center of the INAH (today the INAH Yucatan Center).

-At the end of 1999 and the beginning of 2000 the archaeological work continued, which continued in 2001 and 2002.
+At the end of 1999 and the beginning of 2000, the archaeological work continued, and it continued in 2001 and 2002.

 The INAH has continued to carry out maintenance work and interventions that have greatly changed the look of the place.